-It is not for nothing that investors are called business angels - a reliable partner will provide your young organization with not just financial, but also expert support.
+It is not for nothing that investors are called business angels - a reliable partner will provide your young organization with not just financial, but also expert support and own entrepreneurship experience.

 Investments in startups: who needs them and why?

 With a competent team, any business can attract financing even if the project does not promise great returns - sometimes it can be of interest to the investor from a strategic point of view.
-In addition to development money, investors can provide useful insights and valuable advice.
+In addition to funds for development, investors can provide useful insights and valuable advice.